PDC WORLD DARTS CHAMPIONSHIP

 By Bus:

-Travelling by bus is another convenient way of travelling to Alexandra Palace.
-The most convenient service will likely be the W3 bus, which will be running from Finsbury Park and Tottenham to the Alexandra Palace Ice Rink or the Alexandra Palace Palm Court.
+Travelling by bus is another convenient way to reach Alexandra Palace.
+The most convenient service will likely be the W3 bus, which runs from Finsbury Park and Tottenham to the Alexandra Palace Ice Rink or the Alexandra Palace Palm Court.

 By Car:

-The Alexandra Palace is in North London, and it is located near Tottenham and Wood Green.
+Alexandra Palace is in North London, near Tottenham and Wood Green.
 There are a number of roads that head towards Ally Pally, and here are two such roads that can take you to the venue itself.
 There should be signs around this area that will guide you in the right direction.

-There are three car parks available around Alexandra Palace – they are the East Court, Grove and Paddocks car parks.
+There are three car parks around Alexandra Palace – East Court, Grove, and Paddocks.
 Prices are as follows.

 • 0 – 30mins: Free